Skip to content

 7. Keep a record of your techniques

 Patience is key when working with plaster.
 Take time to understand how it behaves.
 Don't fear mistakes – they often lead to new discoveries.
 Practice regularly to improve your skills.

 Try new techniques and tools often.
 Keep an open mind and be willing to learn from each experience.
+Remember that mastery comes with time and effort.
+Enjoy the process of learning and creating with plaster.

 The Business of Art: Market Trends and Customer Preferences